Instagram Combined Shape quotation Created with Sketch. 69

 We train scientists to understand the Earth … the interconnected geological, chemical and biological process that act on it and how to use science to help solve some of society’s most pressing problems.

 Our Geology B.A. and B.S. degrees focus on the deep history of our planet, its composition and the geologic processes that shape it (earthquakes, volcanoes, water, climate, and more).
-The B.S. in Geographic Information Science provides students with map-making and spatial data analysis skills that are essential to visualize geographic phenomenon and solve location oriented problems.
 The B.S. in Environmental Science represents the intersection between geology and biology in order to understand and solve environmental issues.

 SUNY Potsdam’s location, focus on applied learning, small class sizes, emphasis on undergraduate education/research, closely allied network of STEM departments, and focus on careers makes us the perfect place for you to learn about the “pale blue dot” that is our home.